 behavior, has been neglected empirically.
 The authors test this hypothesis in Iran by

 examining the geographic distribution of female suicide.
-Employing the province as the
+They examine the association

-participation, and urbanization have higher female suicide rates.
-Thus, whereas social
+female labor force participation, and urbanization have higher female suicide rates.

-deregulation is often associated with higher suicide rates in the West, the
+Whereas social deregulation is often associated with higher suicide rates in the West, the

-authors'

-findings reveal that hyperregulation is associated with higher suicide rates in Iran, at
+authors' findings reveal that hyperregulation is associated with higher suicide rates in

 Altruism and Fatalism: the characteristics of Palestinian suicide terrorists

 Deviant Behavior, Volume 24, Number 4, July-August 2003 , pp. 405-423(19)

 The suicide method became one of the most prevalent tactics of Palestinian Terrorism in